Flow Control Technologies

 The main microfluidic flow control technologies are listed below.

 - Applying pressure to fluids in a sealed container with a fluid outlet.
 The fluids will move because of the pressure difference, according to a simple relation, similar to Ohm’s law for electricity (V=RI): In the case of fluid flow, P=RQ.
 The fluidic resistance is a function of the geometry of the channel and the viscosity of the fluid.
-For more information on the microfluidic resistance .
+For more information visit our microfluidic resistance page.

 - Other techniques as electro-osmotic pumps or integrated micropumps are more specific and are described below.

-To make the best, it is important to consider the following elements:
+To achieve the best results in flow-based microfluidic experiment, it is important to consider the following elements: